 Beverly Feaster of Dedicated Motorsports out of Weatherford Texas was piloting her CTS-V in the Heavy Hitter class as well.
 The car has a Kong Performance ported blower and air intake, ported heads, cam, aftermarket exhaust system, 1700 Injector Dynamics fuel injectors, upper and lower pulley, ice tank to cool the blower air charge, LSR block, Driveshaft Shop axles, and driveshaft.
 The car weighs in at 4230-pounds with the factory seats removed with a race seat replacing the heavy drivers unit.
 This car had no problem yanking the wheels all weekend, and it sounds very, very angry when the throttle snaps.
 Beverly and her crew made some adjustments and hoped to better their 9.29 pass in eliminations.

-We are willing to bet that this class will continue to grow and due to its popularity, might even be split into multiple categories.
+We are willing to bet that this class will continue to grow and due to its popularity and might even be split into multiple categories.
 It was an impressive sight to see some of these cars launch with the wheels up, and we couldn’t get enough of it.

 TX2K never disappoints and today was no exception as hundreds of car rolled through the gates for some drag racing action.
 When the event opened, the racers were unloading their cars and headed straight to the staging lanes for round one of qualifying.
 As the event goes on more and more LS-powered vehicles are showing up, and that’s ok with us.
 We haven’t seen as many CTSV-S as we had hoped, but there is no shortage of Corvettes on the property.